About the Children’s Business Fair

 Whether an entrepreneur is famous, like Elon Musk or Oprah Winfrey, or one of the thousands of unsung business owners across this country, these entrepreneurs are the people who make sacrifices to innovate, create jobs, and serve their communities.

 Ja’Near Garrus, the founder of the Baltimore Children’s Business Fair, has a passion for entrepreneurship and developing children to reach their highest and fullest potential.
-She is the principal designer at the design and marketing firm, Garrus Creative, and is the director of a local homeschooling group.
+She is the Founder and Managing Director of an educational technology company, Chesapeake Educational Alliance, and is the director of two local homeschooling groups.
 Ja’Near lives in the Baltimore area with her husband, Ryan, and their three children.